apache/paimon/docs/content/how-to/writing-tables.md

 {{< /tabs >}}

 ## Updating tables
-Currently, Paimon supports updating records by using `UPDATE` in Flink.
+Currently, Paimon supports updating records by using `UPDATE` in Flink 1.17 and later versions.
 You can perform `UPDATE` in Flink's `batch` mode.

 {{< hint info >}}
 Important table properties setting: